aristanetworks/metron/metron-sensors/fastcapa/README.md

     fastcapa -c 0x03 --huge-dir /mnt/huge_1GB -- -p 0x01 -t pcap -c /etc/fastcapa.conf
     ```

 4. Terminate Fastcapa with `SIGINT` or by entering `CTRL-C`.
-The probe will cleanly shut down all of the workers and allow the backlog of packets to drain.
+Fastcapa will cleanly shut down all of the workers and allow the backlog of packets to drain.
 To terminate the process without clearing the queue, send a `SIGKILL` or be entering `killall -9 fastcapa`.

 ### Parameters

 Fastcapa accepts three sets of parameters.

 1. Command-line parameters passed directly to DPDK's Environmental Abstraction Layer (EAL)
 2. Command-line parameters that define how Fastcapa will interact with DPDK.
 These parametera are separated on the command line by a  double-dash (`--`).